-You may have noticed we use the words “bioactive” and “bioavailable” when talking about our chocho.
-We advertise our chocho as possessing these characteristics, and we hope that they are reasons that you have taken interest or purchased our chocho.
+You may have noticed we use the words “bioactive” and “bioavailable” when talking about Mikuna Chocho Superfood Protein.
+We advertise our Mikuna Chocho Superfood Protein as possessing these characteristics, and we hope that they are reasons that you have taken interest.
 But we understand that these words are unusual and may leave you confused, so let us explain what these words mean and why we use them.

 According to the National Cancer Institute, bioactivity refers to the effects that certain chemicals found in plants, or phytochemicals, can have on the body.
 These phytochemicals are bioactive in that they have certain positive effects on the body and may promote good health.
 Phytochemicals are currently being studied in the prevention of diseases like cancer and heart disease (cite).

 More simply put, bioactive compounds are phytochemicals that protect human health against diseases and ailments.
 Since plants have always been an important source of nutrition for humans and our ancestral species, bioactive compounds have most likely been part of the human diet since the evolution of our species began.
 Bioactive compounds have antioxidant properties, helping to reduce the oxidative stress of free radicals and reduce cell damage (cite).